Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Architecture Augmentation Strategies for Consistent Propagation

 \subsection{{Architecture Search}}

-{ As aforementioned, GM and DM in our GDC are CNN-based networks.
-However, manual design of these deep modules is a challenging task, requiring extensive architecture engineering and subtle adjustments.
-Inspired by the success of NAS in high-level vision field~\cite{liu2018darts}, we propose an architecture search strategy by introducing a compact search space and proposing a differentiable NAS strategy to discover one task/data-specific architecture $\mathcal{N}$ (i.e., GM or DM) automatically for low-level vision.}
+As aforementioned, GM and DM in our GDC are CNN-based networks.
+However, the manual design of these deep modules is a challenging task, requiring extensive architecture engineering and subtle adjustments.
+Introducing existing networks directly into the iterations of numerical optimization is easy to induce inconsistency, causing propagation oscillations and inexact convergence.
+Our motivation is to better discover task/data-adaptive architectures, which can be seamlessly embedded in the optimization process and promote performance.
+Inspired by the success of NAS in high-level vision field~\cite{liu2018darts}, we propose an architecture search strategy by introducing a compact search space and proposing a differentiable NAS strategy to discover one task/data-specific architecture N (\textit{i.e.,} GM or DM) automatically for low-level vision.

-{ It is worth emphasizing that, we propose an effective task-oriented search space for low-level vision, instead of utilizing the primitive operators~\cite{liu2018darts} (e.g., normal $3\times3$ convolution and max pooling).
-The search space is a set that contains the possible operators as the selections for designing task-specific $\mathcal{N}$, which includes}
+It is worth emphasizing that, we propose an effective task-oriented search space for low-level vision, instead of utilizing the primitive operators~\cite{liu2018darts} (\textit{e.g.,}, normal $3\times3$ convolution and max pooling).
+The search space is a set that contains the possible selections for designing task-specific $\mathcal{N}$, which includes

-{ The above operations~\cite{woo2018cbam,hu2018squeeze} have been demonstrated to deal with a series of low-level vision tasks effectively, which also guarantee the generalization and adaption ability of proposed AS to discover proper architectures for GM or DM to address diverse low-level vision tasks.}
+The above operations have been demonstrated to deal with a series of low-level vision tasks effectively, which also guarantees the generalization and adaption ability for addressing diverse low-level vision tasks.
+Then we consider a differentiable search optimization strategy to perform AS under GDC scheme, which is